-- To proceed to the next business

-- That the question be now put
+- To proceed to the next business - That the question be now put

-- To adjourn a debate

-- To adjourn a meeting
+- To adjourn a debate - · To adjourn a meeting

-If a motion to proceed to next business is seconded and the chairman thinks the item has been sufficiently discussed, he/she will give the mover of the original motion a right of reply and then put the procedural motion to the vote.
+If a motion to proceed to next business is seconded and the chairman thinks the item has been sufficiently discussed, the mover of the original motion will be given a right of reply and then put the procedural motion to the vote.

-If a motion that the question be now put is seconded and the chairman thinks the item has been sufficiently discussed, he/she will put the procedural motion to the vote.
-If it is passed, he/she will give the mover of the original motion a right of reply before putting his/her motion to the vote.
+If a motion that the question be now put is seconded and the chairman thinks the item has been sufficiently discussed, they will put the procedural motion to the vote.
+If it is passed, the chairman will give the mover of the original motion a right of reply before putting their motion to the vote.

-If a motion to adjourn the debate or adjourn the meeting is seconded and the chairman thinks the item has not been sufficiently discussed and cannot reasonably be so discussed on that occasion, he/she will put the procedural motion to the vote without giving the mover of the original motion the right of reply.
+If a motion to adjourn the debate or adjourn the meeting is seconded and the chairman thinks the item has not been sufficiently discussed and cannot reasonably be so discussed on that occasion, they will put the procedural motion to the vote without giving the mover of the original motion the right of reply.